 - Lost wages – income you have lost as a result of your injury

 - Future lost income – income you will lose as a result of your injuries

-- Property damages – damages done to property that you own
+- Property damages – what damage is done to your vehicle

 We will go more in-depth about each of the sections later on in the article.
 This calculator does not provide your exact settlement value but it provides a good base-line estimate to help you understand the breakdown of the value of your case.
 Even if you think you know the exact values for each category, there is still a chance that there are unexpected fees.
 Always seek legal advice from a lawyer, especially when it comes to your personal injury settlement.